WCSCourses/ViralBioinfLAC2022/Modules/NGS_file_formats_and_QC.md

     TGCAAGCCTTACAACTACTGCTTGAAGTAGAGCAAGAGATAAGAGCTTTCTCGTTTCAGCTTATTTAA

 - The first line begins with '>' indicating that it is the header line.
-- This is immediately followed by 'LC719646.1', which is an accession number for [this sequence in the GenBank database](https://www.ncbi.nlm.nih.gov/nuccore/LC719646.1).
+- This is immediately followed by 'LC719646.1', which is the accession number for [this sequence in the GenBank database](https://www.ncbi.nlm.nih.gov/nuccore/LC719646.1).
 - Then follows the actual nucleotide sequence, split over several lines, beginning with 'ATGGAATCCAACA...' and ending with '...TTATTTAA'.

 It is very common to combine multiple sequences into a single multi-FASTA file like this: